S-Oates/my-first-website-/README.md

 # My Very First Web Page

-This project consists of my very first website.
+Welcome to my very first website!

 I constructed the site as part of the learning material for the Fullstack Web Developer program at Code Institute.